Wildfires worsen in Colorado, 32,000 flee homes

-COLORADO SPRINGS A wildfire raging near some of Colorado's most popular tourist sites grew suddenly more ferocious on Tuesday, forcing 32,000 people from their homes, prompting evacuations from the U.S. Air Force Academy and swallowing numerous houses at the edge of Colorado Springs.
+COLORADO SPRINGS A wildfire raging near some of Colorado's most popular tourist sites took a turn for the worse on Tuesday as it forced 32,000 people from their homes, prompted evacuations on the grounds of the U.S. Air Force Academy and swallowed homes at the edge of Colorado Springs.

-From the vantage point of a command post about 10 miles (16 km) from the path of advancing flames, the entire community of Mountain Shadows, a northwest subdivision, appeared to be enveloped in an orange glow after dark.

-"This is a fire of epic proportions," Colorado Springs Fire Chief Rich Brown said as ash drifted down on the city, sirens wailed and the thick smell of smoke permeated the air.

-The blaze claimed its first property losses on Tuesday as wind-driven flames swept over containment lines into Colorado's second-most populous city, consuming an unknown number of homes on the town's outskirts as authorities hurried to evacuate residents.
+The blaze claimed its first property losses on Tuesday as flames swept over containment lines into the northwestern edge of Colorado's second-most populous city, consuming an unknown number of homes as authorities hurried to evacuate residents.

-A mushroom cloud of gray, black and brown smoke, topped by billowing, white cumulus clouds, rose nearly 20,000 feet (6,100 meters) into the sky and hung over the area as residents scrambled to heed evacuation orders.
+A mushroom cloud of gray, black and brown smoke, topped by billowing, white cumulus clouds, rose nearly 20,000 feet (6,100 metres) into the sky and hung over residents as they scrambled to heed evacuation orders.

 The sudden closure of service stations along with other businesses, leaving fleeing motorists unable to fill up their cars, added to a sense of urgency as roads filled with traffic.